nanorocks/SaaSAdmin/README.md

 # SaaSAdmin
 Admin panel for SaaS solutions which can be used for any kind of solution.
 Build with Laravel.
+Powered by Docker Dev-box